-Want to know what and where to eat in New Orleans?
-From fine dining complete with 25¢ martinis (yep, you heard me right) to the best breakfast in New Orleans (hint: beignets) – brunches, lunches, dinners and cocktails, I spent a week expanding my waistline in the Big Easy and in this New Orleans food blog, I’ll bring you my list of what and where to eat in New Orleans.
+From fine dining complete with 25¢ martinis (yep, you heard me right) to the best breakfast in New Orleans (hint: beignets) – brunches, lunches, dinners and cocktails, I spent a week expanding my waistline in the Big Easy and in this New Orleans food blog, I’ll bring you my list of he best local foods and where to eat them New Orleans.
 Bonus: I’ve included a few suggestions for what and where to drink, too.

 You might also want to check out my list of the 21 best things to do in New Orleans.